top of page

 • A collective mission of hope, responsibility and love.

-In the last years, Soliloquy received support from such partners as Independent Dance (ENG), Trinity Laban (ENG), The Place (ENG), Polish Dance Theatre (PL), La Wayaka Current (CL-ENG), Adam Mickiewicz Institute (PL), National Institute of Music and Dance (PL), United-C Eindhoven (NL), V.O Curations (ENG), Glasgow School of Art (SCT), and others.
+In the last years, Soliloquy received support from such partners as: Performance Studies Department at New York University Tisch School of the Arts (USA), University of Chicago (USA), Independent Dance (ENG), Trinity Laban (ENG), The Place (ENG), Polish Dance Theatre (PL), La Wayaka Current (CL-ENG), Adam Mickiewicz Institute (PL), National Institute of Music and Dance (PL), United-C Eindhoven (NL), V.O Curations (ENG), Glasgow School of Art (SCT), and others.

 bottom of page